zhaojiawei86/ec504_Project/Code/README.md

-EC440 -HW5 VFS virtual file system implemented on the Linux file system U68417996 lzy2022@bu.edu
+EC504 2021 Fall Project VFS DropBox-like storage on the Linux file system

-	The submission files contains a series of functions that can set up a VFS and provide APIs to read and write files.
-The VFS has a data space ~30MB and it is also the maximum space for a single file (maximum file number is 64).
-User can create and access the files using the filename and file descripter (maximun 36 file descripter at the same time).
-The VFS is interacting with the disk in terms of blocks(4kb each block), and the SuperBlock structure is stored in the first block on the disk.
-Each inode contains 20 direct block storage and 40 single indeirct block storage, which can allocate more than 40MB storage.
-All the inode IO is stored on the first 3~67 (total 64 inodes) blocks.
+The submission files contains a series of functions that can use Trained Bigram to encode/decode files, create VFS disk and an UI to read, write and delete files from the VFS disk.
+Each VFS disk has a data space ~33MB and it is also the maximum space for a single file (maximum file number is 64).
-The inode is read and writen back whenever the program is doing file IO.
-The bit map is also writen back whenever new block is being allocated or freed.
-So any matadate is keep updated and saved from accidental system failure.
-	The bitmap is located on the 2nd block of the disk and stored as uint_8 array (length is <max block # / 8>).
-The bit map is accessed bitwisely through bitwise & and | operation to find the correct block to allocate/free.
-	To implement 40MB data storage, one way (although I did not use) I can come up with is to put a "shell" on the provided disk read/write function.
-If the program is accessing a block with # larger than max block # of a single disk,the shelled disk read/write function should close the current disk, open the other disk (disk B), read/write on the other disk with <offset = accessing # - max block #>.
-After finishing the IO, the shelled function then closes disk B, reopen the original disk, and eventually return to normal process.
+The VFS is interacting with the disk in terms of blocks(4kb each block).
+When loading files out from the disk, the default function will automatically decode the file and returns the original file.

+To use the UI, make the project and use the following command:

+Creating a new disk with its name
+./UI_Test -newdisk {DiskName}

+Listing the content and usage of a disk
+./UI_Test -ls {DiskName}

+Saving a file to the disk
+./UI_Test -save {DiskName} {OriginalFileName} {FileNameInVFS}

+Deleting a file in the disk
+./UI_Test -rm {DiskName} {FileNameInVFS}

+Loading a file from the disk
+./UI_Test -load {DiskName} {FileName} {FileNameInVFS}

+Loading a file from the disk, without decoding ./UI_Test -load_NoDecode {DiskName} {FileName} {FileNameInVFS}

+Encoding a file
+./UI_Test -encode {ASCIIFileName} {TrainBigramFileName}

+Decoding a file
+./UI_Test -decode {ASCIIFileName} {TrainBigramFileName}

 submitted files:
+	TrBigram.c
+	TrBigram.h
+	UI_Test.c
 	fs.c
 	fs.h
 	disk.c
 	disk.h
 	makefile
 	README.md

-Outside Source:
-	no outer sources used for this HW5, implemented several suggestions in discussion slides
+	//Testing .txt files